offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

 end_marker: ¶
 ```

-`first` and `last` in the example above have a special property that makes the deserialization's extra sort step unnecessary: For each symbol {¶,a,b,n} in "banana¶", notice how, in both columns, each symbol's instances start with symbol instance count of 1 and increment their symbol instance count by 1 as they go down (sorted ascending).
+`first` and `last` in the example above have a special property that makes the deserialization's extra sort step unnecessary: For each symbol {¶, a, b, n} in "banana¶", notice how, in both columns, each symbol's instances start with symbol instance count of 1 and increment their symbol instance count by 1 as they go down (sorted ascending).
 For example, ...

  * *a*'s symbol instances appear top-down as [`{h}#f00 (a,1)`, `{h}#b00 (a,2)`, `{h}#800 (a,3)`] in both `first` and `last` (1 comes first, then 2, then 3).
  * *n*'s symbol instances appear top-down as [`{h}#00f (n,1)`, `{h}#00b (n,2)`] in both `first` and `last`  (1 comes first, then 2).